 Implementation recommendations to connect faculty with publishers and instructional resource developers:

-in math and science that they need to succeed and that mathematicians,
+Together, we must ensure that U.S. students and workers have the grounding in math and science that they need to succeed and that mathematicians, scientists and engineers do not become an endangered species. |

 Two-year colleges, business, and industry need to collaborate and identify the mathematical needs of the workplace in the 21st century.
 Employees are now expected to be quantitatively literate and possess a high level of specific mathematical skills.
 Higher education institutions, especially two-year colleges, play an important role in educating and training those employees.